Wikipedia and the Israeli–Palestinian conflict

-The Israeli–Palestinian conflict has been covered extensively on Wikipedia.
-This coverage has faced criticism from advocates on both sides for perceived bias.
+The Israeli–Palestinian conflict has been covered extensively on Wikipedia, facing criticism from advocates on both sides for perceived bias.
 External groups have launched coordinated editing campaigns to influence the content of the platform.
-The volume of edits on topics related to the Gaza war has surged significantly since the 7 October attacks of 2023.
+The volume of edits on topics related to the conflict has surged significantly since the October 7 attacks in 2023 and the ensuing Gaza war.
 Coverage of the conflict differs significantly among Wikipedia's language editions.